-The Eastgate and Factoria neighborhoods are two of Bellevue's most active commercial areas that host thousands of jobs and major retail destinations.
+The Eastgate and Factoria neighborhoods are two of Bellevue's most active commercial areas that host major retail destinations and thousands of jobs.
 These areas are hubs of activity, and land use plans and transportation projects have generally kept pace with one another such that traffic congestion is typical of other commercial areas in Bellevue and the Puget Sound region.